Users are reporting duplicate copies of messages in their sent folder:

 Change the IMAP Account's Sent Options

-First, check your settings for saving Sent items.
-Open File, Account Settings.
+In Outlook 2013, to check your settings for saving Sent items, open File, Account Settings.
 Double click on your IMAP account then click More Settings.
 In Outlook 2013 and 2016, look on the Advanced tab.

 In Outlook 2010, check the options on the Sent Items tab.